joinparty/joinparty/README.md

 attempting a join another time may not help as that maker's order is likely to appear in the next attempt.
 In this case, try to black list the maker by nickname and then retry the coin join.
 To blacklist one or more makers, use the -B or --blacklist option.
-The syntax for this
-is:

--B "user1,user2,user3", or --blacklist "user1,user2,user3"
+Example usage: -B "user1,user2,user3" or --blacklist "user1,user2,user3"

 Note that blacklisting is not permanent.
 It simply ignores their orders for the coin join that you're currently running.